rikkt0r/presentations/README.md

 * python2to3 - not finished, and probably never will (2020, polish)
 * docker - introduction && internals (2020, english)
 * drive-crypt - software & hardware drive encryption, sanitization (2022, english)
+* BPF - introduction into system and app performance analysis (2024, polish)

 ### Created using reveal.js.
 To read presentations: